-President Trump recognized Venezuela’s opposition party leader Juan Guaidó as interim president of the poverty-stricken country on Wednesday, promising to use the “full weight” of U.S. power to press for the restoration of democracy in the country.
+President Trump recognized Venezuela’s opposition party leader Juan Guaidó as interim president of the poverty-stricken country in January, promising to use the “full weight” of U.S. power to press for the restoration of democracy in the country.

 Countries around the globe have called Maduro an illegitimate dictator.
-Maduro began his second term as president last week following controversial and contested elections over the summer.
+Maduro is months into his second term as president, following controversial and contested elections over the summer.

-Guaidó, who serves as leader of the opposition-dominated National Assembly, called for protests on Wednesday, as the country spirals deeper into a severe economic crisis.
+Guaidó, who serves as leader of the opposition-dominated National Assembly, has called for protests, as the country spirals deeper into a severe economic crisis.
 The opposition-controlled Congress published a report stating the inflation rate rose more than 833,997 percent over the past year.
 The International Monetary Fund cautions inflation could reach 10 million percent in 2019.

 As the opposition, gaining momentum, moves to oust Maduro, here’s what you need to know about Guaidó.

 Guaidó is only 35 years old.
-He was a relatively unknown man on either the domestic or global stage until this month – when he was sworn in as president of the National Assembly.
-Last week he gained more recognition when he said he was prepared to act as interim president until fair elections could be carried out in Venezuela.
+He was relatively unknown on either the domestic or global stage until earlier this year when he was sworn in as president of the National Assembly.
+He gained more recognition when he said he was prepared to act as interim president until fair elections could be carried out in Venezuela.

 What he wants:

-Among his promises to the people as acting leader of the country – in addition to helping facilitate new elections – are taking steps to restore the country’s ailing economy and distributing aid.
+His promises to the people include facilitating new elections, taking steps to restore the country’s ailing economy, and distributing aid.
 Residents are plagued by food shortages and a lack of access to health care, among other basic necessities.

 He has called out the current administration’s policies for creating a state of “terror” and pushed for Venezuelans to “dream of democracy, and for a better country.”

 Guaidó is an industrial engineer, but public interest in his political persona has risen quickly.
-Recently the young leader tripled his Twitter following to 334,000, according to The Washington Post.
+His Twitter following has surged to 1.9 million.

 His parents were a pilot and a teacher.
-Guaidó grew up in a family of eight children, the Post reported.
+Guaidó grew up in a family of eight children, The Washington Post reported.